madmortigan1/symfony-cache/README.md

 # symfony-cache

 A basic app to show PHP not catching exption of "include <file>" command.
-The exception is cought multiple times and then stops and the php crashes without any error or indication.
+The exception is cought multiple times and then stops and the php crashes(sigment faule 11) without any error or indication.

 The issue is in the following file:
   ``` vendors\Symfony\Component\Cache\Adapter\PhpFilesAdapter  ```